biobakery/biobakery_workflows/readme.md

 **To run the workflow**

 -   `$ biobakery_workflows vis --input $INPUT --project-name $PROJECT --output $OUTPUT `
--   In the command replace `$INPUT` with the output folder created by running the wmgx or 16S data processing workflow, `$PROJECT` with the name of the project, and `$OUTPUT` with the path to the folder to write output files.
+-   In the command replace `$INPUT` with a folder containing files from the output folder created by running the wmgx or 16S data processing workflow, `$PROJECT` with the name of the project, and `$OUTPUT` with the path to the folder to write output files.